(Editor’s note: This post has been updated with news about Amazon’s expanded Europe services.)

 A lot has changed since we first posted this in 2016.
 And as you can imagine, Amazon is pushing hard into Europe’s most populous markets including France, Germany and the United Kingdom.

 Here’s some of the news about Amazon’s recent expansions in Europe:

-• Last month, Alexa learned French as its Echo smart speaker technology arrived in France.
+• Also last summer, Alexa learned French as its Echo smart speaker technology arrived in France.
 The personal assistants were already available in Germany.

-• Also last month, Amazon introduced its Amazon Business analytics and B2B software in Italy and Spain.
+• In mid-2018, Amazon introduced its Amazon Business analytics and B2B software in Italy and Spain.

-• Amazon executives announced last month they’ll add 1,000 tech jobs in Dublin, ultimately bringing the number to 2,500.
-This positions Ireland to be one of Europe’s fastest-growing tech hubs.
+• Amazon executives added 1,000 tech jobs in Dublin, which will ultimately bringing the number to 2,500.
+Post-Brexit, Ireland will be be one of Europe’s fastest-growing tech hubs.

-• Rumors are flying that Amazon Web Services will make a bold move into the Nordics with new data centers in Västerås, Eskilstuna and Katrineholm, Sweden.
+• Amazon Web Services is making a bold move into the Nordics with new data centers in Västerås, Eskilstuna and Katrineholm, Sweden.
 Many, if not most, digital companies in Scandinavia such game giant Supercell and conventional retailers such as IKEA use AWS.